ibm-cloud-docs/openwhisk/ow_watson_visual_recognition.md

     ```
     {: screen}

-4. Bind the credentials from the {{site.data.keyword.}} instance you created to the package.
+4. Bind the credentials from the {{site.data.keyword.visualrecognitionshort}} instance you created to the package.
     ```
     ibmcloud fn service bind watson-vision-combined visual-recognition-v3
     ```